-• All students who advance to ABD status following the Ph.D.
-Candidacy Examination must register for 2 CH of Ger 8999 (Dissertation Research) and 1 CH of Ger 8500 (Doctoral Colloquium) each semester (Summer Term excluded).
-Students may not enroll in more than those 3 CH.
+All students who advance to ABD status following the Ph.D.
+Candidacy Examination may not enroll in more than 3 CH.
 (Leave policy: https://gradsch.osu.edu/handbook/7-8-doctoral-candidacy)

 5-3-2 German 8193

 In German 8193, which is taken with the student's advisor, students prepare the annotated bibliography and the dissertation prospectus for their candidacy examination.